z-hao-wang/stompjs-nodejs/README.md

 # stompjs-nodejs
-The default stompjs doesn't work with node directly due to missing poly fill This lib optimized stompjs in order to work with node
+Wrapper for stompjs works with nodejs and with typings

-##Usage
+## Usage
 npm i stompjs-nodejs --save

 example with active MQ.